Can Dogs Eat Squash?

 A. Yes, dogs can eat butternut squash as it contains essential vitamins.
 Butternut squash is one of the safest and healthiest fruits or veggies you could feed your dog;

 If you cook squash instead of offering it in raw form, it will help your dog’s digestive system and also will help improve your dog’s immune system.
-Organic squash is great for your dog’s body and it is also a satisfying treat.
+Organic squash is great for your dog’s body and a satisfying treat.
 It even helps in healthy weight gain in the pet’s body.